-Name of related party Relationship with the Group Weichyun Wong The chairman of the Company Framosa Co., Ltd. The associate of the Company
+Name of related party Relationship with the Group Weichyun Wong The chairman of the Company Framosa Co., Ltd. (Framosa) The associate of the Company HoneyBear Biosciences, Inc. (HoneyBear) The investee under the equity method of Yushan Pharmaceuticals, Inc

-- (c) Significant transaction with related parties: - (i) Lease
+- (c) Significant transaction with related parties: - (i) Sales